 - A corridor or extra room is a useful space to avoid background noise in your video.

 - When searching for your background encourage pupils to use Pixabay, this site provides free images and videos which can be used without any copyright or royalty issues.
-Another site to use especially for younger children is: http://www.safesearchkids.com/safe-image-search/ which provides a range of filtered and safe images powered by Google.
+Another site to use especially for younger children can be found at: http://www.safesearchkids.com/safe-image-search/ This provides a range of filtered and safe images powered by Google.